Learning Outcomes

 In a complex fraud trial against Megacorp, the prosecution plans to call numerous fact witnesses.
 Megacorp designates its Chief Financial Officer (CFO) as its representative.
 The prosecution requests the exclusion of all witnesses.
 Can the court exclude Megacorp's CFO?

-Answer: No. Under FRE 615(b), an officer or employee of a party that is not a natural person, when designated as the party's representative by its attorney, cannot be excluded.
-The CFO falls into this category.
+No. Under FRE 615, an officer or employee of a party that is not a natural person, when designated as the party's representative, cannot be excluded.
+The CFO falls into this category, so the sequestration order must carve out the CFO.

 Worked Example 1.2